udaybaheti22/data-science-platform/README.md

 - Text columns (object dtype) must be encoded in the **Clean tab** before using as model features.
 - Profile report generation can take 30–60 s on large datasets.
 - One dataset in memory at a time.
 Uploading a new file replaces the current one.
+- Correlation matrix and profile report reset automatically when the dataset is cleaned or replaced.